 We covered transformation theory and the general process of transfigurative spellcasting in Lesson Four.
 We discussed the need for concentration and willpower and how they affect transfiguration.
 Willpower is needed especially for live transformations and transfigurations dealing with larger objects.
 Concentration is used more when there are fewer similarities between your starting and ending objects and when the resulting object is more complex or detailed.
 Transfiguration also uses small, precise wand movements and incantations derived from Latin.
 We ended the lesson discussing variations in transfigurative spells and the ability to cast on objects that are similar to, but not exactly the same as, the object the spell is intended for.

 Lesson Five marked the halfway point of the year and your first transformation!
-This lesson covered the Matchstick to Needle transformation, while Lessons Six, Seven, and Eight covered the Smoke to Dagger, Fork to Quill, and Whistle to Watch transformations, respectively.
+This lesson covered the Matchstick to Needle transformation, while Lessons Six, Seven, and Eight covered the Smoke to Dagger, Fork to Quill, and Whistle to Watch Transformations, respectively.
 For all of your practical lessons, you should be familiar with the breakdown of each object and the spell itself, along with its history and usage.
-In addition, you should be familiar with our two wonderful guest lectures this year by Mr. Magnusson in Lesson Six and by Professor Penrose today.
+In addition, you should be familiar with our two wonderful guest lectures of the year from Mr. Magnusson in Lesson Six and Professor Penrose today.

-It has been a pleasure having you all in class this term and I hope you have enjoyed your time in Transfiguration!
-I look forward to seeing you all again in Transfiguration for Year Two.
+It has been a pleasure having you all in class this term, and I hope you have enjoyed your time in Transfiguration!
+I look forward to seeing you all again for Year Two.

 Partial lesson credit to former professor Amequohi Gola

 Glass gif credit